 Our Company grants awards under its stock-based compensation plans to certain employees of the Company.
-Total stock-based compensation expense was \$258 million, \$236 million and \$209 million in 2016, 2015 and 2014, respectively, and was included as a component of selling, general and administrative expenses in our consolidated statements of income.
-The total income tax benefit recognized in our consolidated statements of income related to awards under these plans was \$71 million, \$65 million and \$57 million in 2016, 2015 and 2014, respectively.
+Total stock-based compensation expense was \$219 million, \$258 million and \$236 million in 2017, 2016 and 2015, respectively, and was included as a component of selling, general and administrative expenses in our consolidated statements of income.
+The total income tax benefit recognized in our consolidated statements of income related to awards under these plans was \$44 million, \$71 million and \$65 million in 2017, 2016 and 2015, respectively.
 Beginning in 2015, certain employees who had previously been eligible for long-term equity awards received long-term performance cash awards.
 Employees who receive these performance cash awards do not receive equity awards as part of the long-term incentive program.
+In late 2017, the Company changed the long-term incentive program for certain employees previously eligible for the performance cash award.
+These employees no longer participate in the long-term incentive program and were issued a final restricted stock unit award that vests ratably overfive years.

-As of December 31, 2016, we had \$267 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans.
-This cost is expected to be recognized over a weighted-average period of 1.5 years as stock-based compensation expense.
+As of December 31, 2017, we had \$286 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans.
+This cost is expected to be recognized over a weighted-average period of 3.0 years as stock-based compensation expense.
 This expected cost does not include the impact of any future stock-based compensation awards.

 The Coca-Cola Company 2014 Equity Plan ("2014 Equity Plan") was approved by shareowners in April 2014.
-Under the 2014 Equity Plan, a maximum of 500 million shares of our common stock was approved to be issued, through the grant of equity awards, to certain employees.
-The 2014 Equity Plan allows for grants of stock options, performance share units, restricted stock units, restricted stock and other specified award types including cash awards with performance-based vesting criteria.
+Under the 2014 Equity Plan, a maximum of500 million shares of our common stock was approved to be issued, through the grant of equity awards, to certain employees.
+The 2014 Equity Plan allows for grants of stock options, performance share units, restricted stock units, restricted stock and other specified award types, including cash awards with performance-based vesting criteria.
 Beginning in 2015, the 2014 Equity Plan was the primary plan in use for equity awards and performance cash awards.
 There were no grants made from the 2014 Equity Plan prior to 2015.
-As of December 31, 2016, there were 448.3 million shares available to be granted under the 2014 Equity Plan.
-In addition to the 2014 Equity Plan, there were 2.7 million shares available to be granted under stock option plans approved by shareowners in 1989 and 2008 and 0.2 million shares available to be granted under a restricted stock award plan approved by shareowners in 1989.
+As of December 31, 2017, there were 413.6 million shares available to be granted under the 2014 Equity Plan.
+In addition to the 2014 Equity Plan, there were2.7 million shares available to be granted under stock option plans approved by shareowners in 1999 and 2008 and 0.2 million shares available to be granted under a restricted stock award plan approved by shareowners in 1989.